Or see the list of project sponsors.

 This system is an experimental user interface library for the console.
 It uses cl-charms under the hood, to call

 ncurses.
-The library is not in Quicklisp yet but is installable from https://ultralisp.org
+The library is in the Quicklisp and also is installable from https://ultralisp.org

 It contains a few examples.
 I've modified one to implement a simple chat-like interface: